RFU Championship: What next for English rugby's troubled second tier?

 While the RPA receives project funding from the RFU and Premiership Rugby to go into welfare, personal development and insurance projects aimed at top-flight players, Hopley says the organisation lacks the resources to extend to the second tier.

-It has, however, given "emergency" support and advice to players at London Welsh, as they previously did to financially-troubled Plymouth Albion last year.
+It has, however, given "emergency" support and advice to players at London Welsh, as it previously did to financially troubled Plymouth Albion last year.

 "Without the right resources we don't feel it would be appropriate for us to go into the Championship and provide a poor service to the players who deserve better," said Hopley.